OrdinaryMagician/saya_m/README.md

 *"I haven't played Cookie Clicker in decades.
 Wonder if it still even exists..."*

 It is said that whoever controls the cookies, may one day control the universe.
-Each of these heals up for 1 HP, and can push you up to 200 HP with ease.
+Each of these heals up for 1 HP.
 Sometimes you might find them in bunches, healing even more.

 ### Stimmy Pack *[Stimpack]*